Build an outdoor pizza oven

 First of all, determine what type of DIY pizza oven base you require.
 Delta core concrete made this light and strong and transportable.
 “Deltacore” are in Perth, Western Australia.
 I got my base home with my 6×4 trailer.
 This means I can pick the brick oven up with my forklift and place it anywhere I want.
 Most people will choose to build theirs in place using concrete or bricks.

-The base is 1500 x 1200 mm and 150mm deep.
+The hollow concrete base is 1500 x 1200 mm and 150mm deep.
 You will need to add two tension bars across the base to give tension in that direction.
 If not, the concrete will crack.

 Pizza oven bricks